firesolami/feynman/README.md

 ## Live Site

-You can view the live application at [lecturetosummary.onrender.com](https://lecturetosummary.onrender.com).
+You can view the live application [here](https://feynman-xq7s.onrender.com) 🚀

 ## Installation